Home

 Each person – from the Head of Marketing to the CEO to Head of Sales – will give you an answer that reflects the data that matters to them.
 These may seem like small differences but they actually have a big impact on your business.

-Most companies start defining their ICP with a bit of intuition—i.e. a founder has a prediction about their perfect customer or there’s some early customer feedback.
+Most companies start defining their ideal customer profile with a bit of intuition—i.e., a founder has a prediction about their perfect customer, or there’s some early customer feedback.
 Then, the ICP is solidified through additional market feedback, user research, and analysis of GTM data.

 Over time, teams will start to make tweaks to the ICP definition based on the data that’s important to them and the systems they’re operating in.
 For example, marketing will optimize their ICP definition to find more leads inside Linkedin, while sales will think about who makes a good “sales-qualified opportunity” in Zoominfo.